Italian prosecutors open shipwreck and manslaughter investigation into superyacht sinking

-ROME — (AP) — Prosecutors in Italy said Saturday they have opened an investigation into shipwreck and manslaughter after a superyacht capsized during a storm off the coast of Sicily, killing seven people onboard.
+ROME — (AP) — Prosecutors in Italy said Saturday they have opened an investigation into culpable shipwreck and multiple manslaughter after a superyacht capsized during a storm off the coast of Sicily, killing seven people onboard.
+They included British tech magnate Mike Lynch and his daughter.

-Termini Imerese prosecutor Ambrogio Cartosio confirmed the investigation but said no suspect is currently identified.
+Termini Imerese prosecutor Ambrogio Cartosio confirmed the investigation has been launched, but hasn't identified a suspect.

 “We are only in the initial phase of the investigation.
 We can’t exclude any sort of development at present,” he told reporters at a news conference.